 Fig.2 The test toneburst.

+Comprehending the picturesFor anyone who has doubted that loudspeaker cables can affect music reproduction, and equally for those who can readily perceive differences but have given up hope of measuring them, here at last are some easy-to-grasp pictures of what's going on.
 Fig.3 shows a typical measurement plotted to the same scale as fig.2.
 A very slight difference can be seen after the stop of the toneburst, but the scale here is too coarse to be meaningful.
 Each of the following graphs therefore shows a magnification of the voltage at the point immediately after the sinewave burst stops (by about 25 times).
 A resumption of a straight, central, horizontal line would be ideal.
 But cables, passive crossovers, and speakers (in ascending order) are all energy-storage devices.
 The most immediate analogy is room reverberant decay.
 In theory, the stored energy should be clamped right down on and done away with quickly, by virtue of the high negative feedback (NFB) still used in most power amplifiers.

 Fig.3 Zipcord at 1kHz.

-Footnote 1: Dick Olsher, "Cable Bound" (review of speaker cables), Stereophile, Vol.11 No.7, July 1988 (pp.103118).
+Footnote 1: Dick Olsher, "Cable Bound" (review of speaker cables), Stereophile, Vol.11 No.7, July 1988 (pp.103–118).
 See also manufacturer and reader responses, July and October 1988, and March 1989.